akpandey1988/TestingDeviceReservationSystem/README.md

-# Mobile Phone Booking System
+# Mobile Phone Reservation System for Testing purpose

 This application manages the booking and returning of mobile phones for testing purposes.